popsim-consortium/stdpopsim/docs/tutorial.rst

 the population sizes in the three epochs are 652, 145, and 544 individuals, respectively.
 No wonder it runs so quickly!
-At the end, fifty (diploid) individuals are sampled, to get us our requested 100 genomes.
+At the end, fifty (diploid) individuals are sampled.
 These numbers are not obviously completely wrong, as would be for instance if we had population sizes of 1 or 2 individuals.
 However, extensive testing would need to be done to find out